TechGrounds-Cloud8/cloud8-benbui797/10_Final_Project/Code/README.md

 ## Deploying

-Now you can bootstrap your environment to your stack (fill in your account settings such as region)
+Now you can bootstrap your environment to your stack (this adds your account settings such as the region to the Stack)

 ```
 $ cdk bootstrap